Elv13/collision/README.md

 Collision window navigation module for AwesomeWM
 ================================================

+**Warning:** If you are using the git-master version of Awesome, it is recommended to use the "dynamic" branch.
+It is also possible to try the `upstream_dynamic_complete` branch of my `awesome-1` repository to try Awesome tabs and dynamic layout support.
+Please report any bugs.

 This module add some visual indicators for common window management operations.
 It is now easier to know the impact of a given command as a visual queue will be printed on the screen.
 Collision has 3 modes: